 Tag

-On the Queue list page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Queue List page lets you view the tag information of the selected resource, and you can add, modify, or delete it.

 | Category | Detailed description |